Last update: 08-17-19

 I. Modern demographics and possible tie to historical trends

-The Putian plains of the central Fujian coast hosts a cluster of Great Sage temples.
-Dean and Zheng (2009) describe an interesting geographical correlation in their distribution:
+The plains of Putian (莆田) on the central Fujian coast hosts a cluster of Great Sage temples.
+Dean and Zheng (2009) show the Great Sage is the sixth of the forty most popular deities, his statue appearing in 332 temples, even beating out Guanyin (322 statues) in seventh place (p.
+177).
+Additionally, they describe an interesting geographical correlation in their distribution:

 Fig. 2 – Left: Distribution of Sun Wukong temples (red) in the Putian plains of Fujian Province, China (larger version); Right: An overlay of Zhu Bajie Temples (light blue) with those of Monkey (red) (larger version).
 There is quite a bit of overlap.
 Adapted from Dean & Zheng, 2009, pp. 192-193.